nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Showing report consisting of a summary of the statuses and expenses across different tags.

     1. Test case: `report`<br>
        Expected: Report is generated in a pop up window.
-A success command message indicating report window is opened is provided.
+A command result indicating that the report window has been opened is provided.

     1. Test case: `report now`<br>
        Expected: As long as the first word in the command starts with, "report", additional words and spaces after the command are ignored.
        The report is generated in a pop up window.
-A success command message indicating report window is opened is provided.
+A command result indicating that the report window has been opened is provided.

     1. Incorrect report command to try: `1 report`,`reports` <br>
        Expected: Since both the above commands are invalid, an error message stating that an unknown command has been used is shown in the command box.